To Store form data to database using JDBC Driver

 Load the Driver

-The driver is the piece of software that knows how to talk to the actual database server.
+The driver is the piece of software that knows how to

 e.g.